The historic home of Golf, a University, Castle and Cathedral

 Touring and accommodation

 Our Scotland Adventure Tour and Golf, Whisky and Culture Tour both include a visit to St Andrews, and we recommend staying in the prestigious Old Course Hotel.
 If you are golf fanatic and prefer to stay in the countryside, check into the Gleneagles Hotel and Spa.
 The golf and huge array of activities will keep you busy, and you can take a driver-guided day tour to St Andrews from Gleneagles.
+Please see our list of Golfing in Scotland courses.

 It is possible to take a day tour from Edinburgh to St Andrews, include a stop at Stirling Castle one of Scotland's great strategic strongholds.